rappasoft/laravel-livewire-tables/docs/search/available-methods.md

 At present, the Search Icon is only available as a "left aligned" icon.

+This is presently only available for Tailwind implementations

 ### setSearchIcon

 This adds an Icon to the Search Input Field, which expects an icon path (e.g. heroicon-m-magnifying-glass)